 Hold on a second.
 That phone was actually $50 cheaper a month ago.

 This happens a lot but especially during Black Friday.
 Retailers slowly jack up the prices of things it knows will sell well if promoted, and then when they offer up that "huge discount," it turns out you're not getting that big a deal on your purchase.
-Very few groups of products are as difficult to predict on this front as phones, which can frequently drop in price by hundreds of dollars only months after launch.
+Very few products are as difficult to predict on this front as phones, which can frequently drop in price by hundreds of dollars only months after launch.
 It's not easy to predict, and with so many phones out there today, it's even more challenging to track.

 Fortunately, there are tools for this sort of thing.
 CamelCamelCamel, for example, lets you set up price drop alerts for specific products on Amazon and will show you the history of the pricing for that product.
 If a deal on Amazon looks too good to pass up, you can use this tool to see how much it was a month ago to see just how good a deal it really is.

 This is something you can take advantage of any day of the year, but on Black Friday, you should absolutely be checking to see how much money you're saving with that incredible deal.
+After all, we're currently seeing our top android smartphone pick, the Samsung Galaxy S20 FE, for $100 off right now at $600, so be wary if you see a Black Friday "deal" that's priced higher than that.

 Be wary of "Accessory Bundles" in deals

 That said, sometimes carriers will also create "bundle deals" for phones.
-These deals usually have you buying a phone at its full price, but then getting steep discounts on a bundle of accessories.
+These deals usually have you buying a phone at its full price but then getting steep discounts on a bundle of accessories.
 It looks on paper like you're saying a couple of hundred dollars on this phone when you buy the accessories.
 Still, in reality, the store has assembled the cheapest accessories in the store and jacked up the price on each bundle item to ensure you think you're saving a ton of cash.

 Instead of these bundles, look for deals that let you choose the accessories you'd like a discount on.
 That way, you know you're getting things you want, and you can be a lot more selective about the things you're buying.